-Developing cooking instructions for microwave and conventional ovens
+Developing cooking (heating) food product instructions for microwave and conventional ovens

 Selecting the correct packaging and providing good heating or reheating instructions is as important to the quality and safety of heated product as is the effort spent creating the product.
 I have seen many a potentially good product spoilt by poor packaging shape and materials and inadequately developed cooking or reheating instructions.

 I spend my working life advising clients on the development of microwave and conventional heating instructions that will bring the best out of their product.
-Whether for conventionally or microwave heated foods, there are sophisticated technologies for assessing heating regimes to get a really good understanding of heating effects on product safety and overall quality.
+Whether for conventionally or microwave heated foods, there are sophisticated technologies for assessing heating regimes to get an in-depth understanding of heating effects on product safety and overall quality.

 Instructions for the reheating or cooking of foods should be developed to ensure that all areas attain a safe heat process and prevent a reduction in the organoleptic quality caused by overheating of edges or certain components.

 Techniques used for instruction development

 The trials performed and instrumentation used depend on the nature of the product under investigation and the heating method.
 In all instruction development projects the time-temperature history of the product is monitored and recorded, using either thermocouple or fibre-optic temperature measurement data logging techniques.

 The use of calibrated or performance assessed appliances is crucial.
 Did you know that two correctly rated microwave ovens (e.g. 850W/ E category) can heat a particular food at different rates and give rise to different hot and cold spot temperatures and locations?
 This is why it is so important to use a wide range of microwave ovens for developing instructions.
 Reliance on a single microwave has caused many problems and will continue to do so!